-8 Teaching an old dog new tricks or better to get a new one?
+8. Teaching an old dog new tricks or better to get a new one?

 In light of the selected imperfections mentioned in the preceding section, the trick question is what to do with this observation.
-One option is of course to leave the status quo untouched as the negative consequences of changing the body of international sales law would exceed its positive effects.
-59 If the decision is to revamp the CISG then what are the consequences for international sales law?
+One option is of course to leave the status quo untouched as the negative consequences of changing the body of international sales law would exceed its positive effects.58 If the decision is to revamp the CISG then what are the consequences for international sales law?
 Assuming that the renovation of the international sales law body is desired, then, should only (more) additional instruments be produced to complement or rather supplement the CISG?
 Or, perhaps, should a completely new single convention ('CISG 2.0') be created to replace the actual CISG?

 This section will touch upon on the two possible avenues.
 The first is to supplement the CISG through international hard law, leaving the actual version of the CISG untouched.
 The other is to draft a completely new CISG 2.0.
-Although the topic can of course not be comprehensively discussed here, some of the advantages and disadvantages of each path will be considered and the practicality of each proposal needs to be measured.
-What ought to be taken into account are the needs of international business communities and to weigh them against the factual feasibility in changing the body of international sales law.
+Although the topic can of course not be comprehensively discussed here, some of the ad-